ethereumpos/docs/source/index.html.md

 # Authentication

-> Currently ETH Process does not require Authentication for amount under $5.00 USD.
+> Currently Ethereum POS does not require Authentication for amount under $5.00 USD.

-ETH Process uses API keys to allow access to the API.
-You can register a new ETH Process API key at our [developer portal](http://example.com/register).
+Ethereum POS uses API keys to allow access to the API.
+You can register a new Ethereum POS API key at our [developer portal](http://example.com/register).

-ETH Process expects for the API key to be included in all requests over $5.00 USD.
+Ethereum POS expects for the API key to be included in all requests over $5.00 USD.
 API requests to the server in a header that looks like the following:

 `Authorization: MYKEYHERE`